 Below is the U.S. State Department's report on Brazil's continued noncompliance with the Hague Convention on International Child Abductions.
-The report can be found here:

 During the reporting period, the United States experienced continued problems with Brazil's compliance with the Convention.
 As a result, the USCA finds Brazil not compliant with the Convention in FY 2009.
 (Please read the section below on recent updates for progress in FY 2010) Continued compliance failures result from significant delays within the Brazilian judiciary, which continued to handle applications for return under the Convention as routine custody cases.
 Article 16 of the Convention specifically prohibits judges from considering the merits of the custody dispute between the parents, yet Brazilian judges have considered the merits of custody in all six of the United States' longstanding cases with Brazil.
 Further compounding the judicial delays, in at least two new cases opened during FY 2009, Brazilian law enforcement took more than six months to locate the children listed in the return applications, even when provided with a specific address at which to find them.